Poland in antiquity: Oksywie culture and Przeworsk culture

 It is not clear whether, to what degree, or for what duration some of these traveling Jastorf people settled in Poland.
 However, their migration, together with the accelerated La Tène influence, catalyzed the emergence of the Oksywie and Przeworsk cultures.
 Both new cultures were under strong Jastorf influence.
 The increasingly common presence within the Przeworsk culture area of objects made by Jastorf people reflects the penetration of Jastorf culture into their population.
 Both the Oksywie and Przeworsk cultures fully used iron processing technologies; unlike their predecessor cultures, they show no regional differentiation.

-Oksywie culture (250 BC–30 CE) was named after a village (now within the city of Gdynia) where a burial site was found.
+Oksywie culture (250 BC–30 AD) was named after a village (now within the city of Gdynia) where a burial site was found.
 It originally occupied the Vistula delta region and then the rest of eastern Pomerania, expanded west up to the Jastorf Oder group area, and in the 1st century BE also included part of what had been that group's territory.
 Like other cultures of this period, it had basic La Tène cultural characteristics, plus those typical of the Baltic cultures.
 Oksywie culture ceramics and burial customs indicate strong ties with Przeworsk culture.
 Men's ashes were placed in well-made black urns with a fine finish and a decorative band.
 Unlike men's graves in Jastorf culture, theirs were furnished with utensils and weapons, including the typical one-edged sword, and were often covered with or marked by stones.
 Women's ashes were buried in hollows with feminine personal items.
 A clay vessel with relief animal images found in Gołębiowo Wielkie in Gdańsk County (2nd half of 1st century BC) is among the finest in all of the Germanic cultural zone.

 Przeworsk culture was named after a town in Lesser Poland, near which another burial ground was found.
 Like Oksywie, it originated c.
 250 BC, but it lasted much longer.
-It went through many changes, formed tribal and political structures, fought wars (including with the Romans), until in the 5th century CE its highly developed society of farmers, artisans, warriors, and chiefs succumbed to the temptations of the lands of the now-fallen empire.
+It went through many changes, formed tribal and political structures, fought wars (including with the Romans), until in the 5th century AD its highly developed society of farmers, artisans, warriors, and chiefs succumbed to the temptations of the lands of the now-fallen empire.
 (For many of them it possibly happened rather quickly, in the first half of that century.).